Resources for Family & Friends

 Mail:

 If you are looking to mail something to your student, be it snail mail or a package, you can do so via our Student Mailroom.
 If you are planning to mail to a student who has not yet started college, please be careful, as mail to students who are not yet assigned a student mailbox will be returned to sender.
-The most detailed information can be found in our new student “Explore” tab under “Student Mailroom.”
+The most detailed information can be found in our new student “Explore” tab under Student Mailroom at this link.
 If you plan to send your student a package, we recommend letting them know, as students have a habit of not checking their mail!
 Please take care if you are shipping items that are time-sensitive or perishable.

 Local Resources:

-Your student may be looking for off-campus resources, such as where to get their car fixed up, visiting a nearby DMV, and more!
+Your student may be looking for off-campus resources, such as where to get their car fixed, visiting a nearby DMV, and more!
 We recommend checking for these resources via the internet (Google) though know that a search is only as good as the spot you look for it in!
 Here is helpful information for you that may refine your search query.
 Local town and city names include:

-Nearby Towns: Brighton, NY | Gabirels, NY | Harrietstown, NY | Saranac Lake, NY | Bloomingdale, NY |
+Nearby Towns: Brighton, NY | Gabriels, NY | Harrietstown, NY | Saranac Lake, NY | Bloomingdale, NY |

 Nearer Cities: Lake Placid, NY | Malone, NY | Plattsburgh, NY